 The seeds are valued for the volatile oil present in the seed coat.

-Roots and leaves are cures for gonorrhea (Agharkar 1991).
+Roots and leaves are cures for gonorrhoea (Agharkar 1991).

 In diet: Leaves are used as vegetable, seeds are added to coffee